 - What is the average weight loss among people who finish the program and at one year?

 - What percentage of people have problems or side effects?
-What are they?
+What are those problems?

 - Is there a maintenance program to help keep the weight off once you lose it?
 Maintaining weight loss is important, so there should be a plan for this.

-If you plan to lose more than 15 pounds to 20 pounds, have any health problems, or take medication on a regular basis, your doctor should evaluate you before you start a weight loss program.
-A doctor can assess your general health and medical conditions that might be affected by dieting and weight loss.
+If you plan to lose more than 15 to 20 pounds, have any health problems, or take medication on a regular basis, talk to your doctor before you start a weight loss program.